WebDevStudios/wds-block-based-theme/README.md

 ## Theme Support

-Block based themes will continue to use `add_theme_support()` enhancements to opt-in to extend and customize Core WordPress features.
+Block based themes will continue to leverage `add_theme_support()` as an opt-in to extend and customize Core WordPress features.

 * `wp-block-styles`
 * `align-wide`